daq-tools/kotori/doc/source/about.rst

     .. container:: align-center legroom-md

-        Integrate with and extend your currently employed measurement data acquisition workflow through flexible
+        Integrate with and extend your currently established measurement data acquisition workflow through flexible
         adapter interfaces to commodity or proprietary software and hardware components or protocols.